Pre-Riding the Biggie Courses

 Estimated Time: 1 – 1 1/2 hours

 Racers will ride Ralph’s Pass (eastward) to Uplands.
-When you get to Uplands, you’ll go RIGHT (different from year’s past), and descend Uplands for about a mile, and then you’ll see a connector trail off to your right (on a left hairpin turn).
-This connector will take you to Hummocks, turn right on that trail, and then ride Hummocks counter-clockwise all the way to the trailhead.
+When you get to Uplands, you’ll go RIGHT and descend newer downhill flow trails (Downlands, Gunny Hops), turning left on Hummocks and out to the trailhead.
 From there, turn right and take the pavement (Aspen Leave Drive) into the finish at Town Center.
 A great way to pre-ride this would be to park at Town Center, and ride the Ousel Falls Trail to the Ousel Falls Trailhead, then get on Ralph’s Pass from there.